NASA Alumni League

 NASA Alumni League is a U.S. organization that supports people that have worked for or at NASA or its predecessor NACA, to stay connected, and to "support the nation's space programs with technical expertise, educational outreach, and financial contributions to STEM organizations."
 The organization operates across the nation, also with state chapters that allow patrons to network locally.
 Three goals of NAL in the early 21st century were to "communicate with the NASA community", "to aid the NASA community with its comprehension of engineering and science, and "encourage members to participate in community service and in turn, encourage a dedication to the pursuit of scientific knowledge that benefits all humankind. " NAL is not part of NASA or the U.S. government, it is a non-profit organization founded in 1986.

-Purpose

-The NASA Alumni League comprises groups of individuals who were former members of the National Aeronautics and Space Administration (NASA); the National Advisory Committee for Aeronautics (NACA); the Jet Propulsion Laboratory (JPL); or were formerly assigned to NASA from any U. S. federal agency, including military personnel.
-The League is organized into chapters whose goals are to:
+The NASA Alumni League comprises groups of individuals who were former members of the National Aeronautics and Space Administration (NASA); the National Advisory Committee for Aeronautics (NACA); or the Jet Propulsion Laboratory (JPL).
+Any former employee of another federal government agency, including military personnel, who served an extended detail assignment at NASA for one year or longer is also eligible for membership.
+Any other person who was employed by NASA as a "Special Employee" for the purpose of accomplishing a special focused assignment lasting one year or more is also eligible.